Homemade Pumpkin Puree

 - Thicken the puree.
 I notice that sometimes after I’ve pureed the pumpkin, it can be thin and watery.
 To make the puree usable, I like to strain it over cheesecloth into a large bowl to collect the excess liquid.

-To freeze: Place leftover pumpkin puree in a freezer friendly container and store in the freezer for up to 6 months.
+To freeze: Place leftover pumpkin puree in a freezer-friendly container and store in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.

-Recipes to use this with
+Recipes to use pumpkin puree with

 Homemade Pumpkin Puree